-Commercial Roof Leaks repaired properly by Parsons Roofing Company.
-We are an Atlanta based Roofing Contractor offering the best commercial roofing services.
-One of the most common reasons our team is called out for consultation is because a recently repaired commercial roof is still leaking.
-These situations most often involve previous roof repair work completed in an over paced and unprofessional manner.
+Commercial Roof Leaks were repaired properly by Parsons Roofing Company.
+We are an Atlanta-based Roofing Contractor offering the best commercial roofing services.
+One of the most common reasons our team is called out for consultation is that a recently repaired commercial roof is still leaking.
+These situations most often involve previous roof repair work completed in an over-paced and unprofessional manner.

 Here are the most common reasons that recently repaired roofs still have roof leaks.
 Number six might surprise you!